 If you are planning to take a tour in Istanbul, this guide will help you to know the best historical places you can visit in Istanbul.

-Top tourists’ attractions in Istanbul-Turkey
+Top tourists’ attractions and best Places to visit in Istanbul-Turkey

 Sultan Ahmed Mosque is known as the Blue Mosque because of the blue tiles used to decorate its interior walls.

 It was built between 1609 and 1617 by Sultan Ahmed I, the idea was to build a monument that would not only rival but exceed the magnificent Hagia Sophia.

 The Blue Mosque is located on the European side of Istanbul, it’s a five-minute walk to Hagia Sophia, right across the square.

 All visitors are required to wear appropriate and modest clothing and cover their heads before entering the mosque.